 It also offers High Potential Start-up Funding if your business idea has “the potential to develop an innovative product or service for sale on international markets and the potential to create 10 jobs and €1m in sales within three years of starting up.”

 If your small business is located in Wales, you can use the Welsh government’s Funding Locator to find and apply for various grants.
 Sources of funding include:

-While this isn’t open to everyone, it could be worth exploring if you’re in the early stages of starting your own business.
 You could also look into free courses, for example in bookkeeping to help you run your business smoothly.